wxwcase/wxwcase.github.io/_posts/2015-8-23-Application-Start-Process.md

 - the initial view controller's view and its subviews

 ### App Launch Without a storyboard
-Delete Main.storyboard and the ViewController.swift, and delete the entry in Targets->General->Deployment Info->Main Interface
+Delete Main.storyboard and the ViewController.swift, and delete the entry in Targets->General->Deployment Info->Main Interface.
-In AppDelegate, _application:didFinishLaunchingWithOptions_:
+In AppDelegate, _application:didFinishLaunchingWithOptions_, after added a new file (along with a _.xib_ file) called *MyViewController*:

 ```swift
 self.window = UIWindow(frame: UIScreen.mainScreen().bounds)